ENVHS/The-Shack-Ph---Sailor-Moon-Privacy/index.md

 Users and Discord server administrators may request removal of data associated with them or their server.

-To request deletion or ask a privacy-related question, contact the Sailor Moon bot administrator through the Discord server where Sailor Moon is available.
+To request deletion or ask a privacy-related question, contact the Sailor Moon bot administrator through the Discord server where Sailor Moon is available or by email theshackph0622@gmail.com

 ## Discord